hgarc33/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow
-I am Heber Garcia, a Jumior at UIC studying Computer Engineering
+I am Heber Garcia, a Junior at UIC studying Computer Engineering